erantapaa/tetris-packing/README.md

     ghci> runSolver solve2 "2 4 C C"

-Solve a problem from a file:
+Solve a problem from a file using a specific solver.

     ghci> solveFile solve1 "data/stdin6.txt"